ozarychta/BeBetter-client/README.md

 # BeBetter-client

-BeBetter is a mobile habit tracker application with social elements and reward system.
+BeBetter is a habit tracker application with reward system and elements of competition.

-Users can create challenges (habits) and track progress in completing that challenges.
-Many users can join one challenge and have a conversation in the form of comments.
-For completing goals users are rewarded with ranking points and achievements, which are visible on user’s profile page.
+With BeBetter users can create challenges (habits) and track progress in completing that challenges.
+Many users can join one challenge and have a conversation in the comments.
+For completing goals users are rewarded with points and achievements, which are visible on users' profile pages.
+Users can follow each other and see friends in ranking list.

+BeBetter-client is an Android mobile application that consumes the REST API exposed by ([BeBetter-server](https://github.com/ozarychta/BeBetter-server)) and serves as a graphical user interface for the application.

 Project is still under development - additional funcionalities will be added and refactoring will be done.

-## Architecture

-Project was created in client-server architecture.

-The main purpose of the server application ([BeBetter-server](https://github.com/ozarychta/BeBetter-server)) is to implement application logic, save and read data from a global database and to share it with mobile application with REST API.

-BeBetter-client is an Android mobile application that consumes the API and serves as a graphical user interface for the application.

 ## Main functionalities